Best Tips For Maintaining A Healthy Work-Life

 3. Make A List Of Your Top Priorities

-Setting priorities at home and at work is an important part of maintaining a good work-life balance.
-There are only so many hours in a day, and it is up to you to decide how you will use your time, attention, and energy.
+Setting priorities at home and work is an important part of maintaining a good work-life balance.
+There are only so many hours in a day, and it is up to you to decide how to use your time, attention, and energy.

 4. Improve Your Email Skills

-If you don't examine your emails in a timely way, they may truly wreak havoc on your productivity.
+If you don't examine your emails promptly, they may wreak havoc on your productivity.
 Consider checking in at regular intervals or at a set time each day to examine emails when you first get in.

-When items start to pile up in your email, don't freak out.
-Respond promptly, but don't allow a fresh email to divert your attention away from what you're working on right now.
+Don't freak out when items start to pile up in your email.
+Respond promptly, but don't allow a fresh email to divert your attention away from what you're working on.
 Leave your emails at the office as well.
 You shouldn't be checking your email on your phone or tablet after hours unless you have to be “on-call” after 5 p.m.

 5. Establish Personal Objectives

-It's important to be content at home, regardless of how things are going at work.
-Most people are naturally motivated by the future, and by creating objectives for your future at home (not including job goals), you are automatically prioritizing your own happiness.
+It's important to be content at home, regardless of how things work.
+Most people are naturally motivated by the future, and by creating objectives for your future at home (not including job goals), you are automatically prioritizing your happiness.
 This is crucial!
-Consider exercising, travelling, picking up new hobbies, setting aside time for friends and family, and so on.
+Consider exercising, travelling, picking up new hobbies, setting aside time for friends and family, etc.

 6. Look After Yourself